amandaestevez/SOFTWARE-QA/00-SOFTWARE-DEVELOPMENT-LIFE-CYCLE-SDLC/001-SLDC-TESTING-&-QA.md

 And an example of feedback provided to help make the data flow more comprehensible and avoid bottlenecks for the developers:

 ![image](https://github.com/amandaestevez/softwareqa/assets/123298275/bdb391ae-8cb4-4f0c-a3b8-909bdd8fe700)

+Feedback during the design phase is essential to prevent developers from writing modules that don't work or don't work as they are supposed to.
+However, finding an online template was extremely challenging, so I created the one above.

 ### Phase 03: Development
 This is where the code is written and the software is brought to life.
 Here, developers translate the blueprints created in the design phase into functional software.